Al0den/notion.nvim/README.md

 vim.keymaps.set("n", "<leader>no", function () require"notion".openMenu() end)
 ```

-As an example, to insert the next event inside your lualine something, you could do something such as:
+As an example, to insert the next event inside your lualine, you could do something such as:

 ```lua
 --lualine.lua